visini/timebox/README.md

 See `Makefile` for how to install, debug, build, and release.
 Or download the [latest release](https://github.com/visini/timebox/releases).

+Note: Since April 14, 2023, Things 3 stores data in a unique location - you will have to build the app after setting the proper path in `main.py` via `THINGS_SQLITE_PATH`.

 Download using GitHub CLI:

 ```shell